From 2D to 3D cell cultures

 Besides, the 3D cell culture systems are closer to the in vivo complexity.
 (2) The problematic to face here is that the physiology is very complex and the only way to approach it is to refine models.
 As experimental systems became more complex, a lot of variables need to be considered, thus, it is necessary to cross used mathematics, biological knowledge and of course experimentation to better understand which are the best parameters to study in 3D cell culture.

 Which kind of cells use?
 The key question.

-The first question that needs to be answered is which kind of cells used?
+The first question that needs to be answered is what kind of cells used?
 It is necessary to find a balance between the availability, ease of use and relevance regarding the addressed question.
 It must be mentioned that each kind of cells needs specific conditions, which can complicate the running of 3D-multicellular structure culture.

 It currently exists three main cell types that are used for 3D cell culture:

 - Primary human cells derived from biopsy and could provide either a pure population of cells or a multicellular structure.
 The only restriction is the availability because it is very rare and though to obtain them.
 (3) So primary human cells could be used for 3D cell culture if a good source is available.

 - Human stem cells or progenitor cells: this kind of cells might be a good alternative to the previous one because they are more stable, and stability is a key factor for 3D cell culture.
 With the discovery of IPS cells, the availability and ease of use of such cells are now truly compatible with 3D routine culture.
 The only drawback here is related to their differentiation.
 It must be clear which kind of cell is desired and the process needs to be followed very strictly to avoid non-desired cells.